nyamu-amq/amq_scripts/README.md

 - convert emoji shortcode in answer box when press enter
 - it works on room name also now

+### amqExpandLibraryAutoplay.user.js
+- it plays automatically when you selected a song in expand library
+- the resolution you selected will be kept when you selected another song (but highest resolution if the resolution is not exist)

 ### amqFriendOnlineNotifier.user.js
 - show notification when your friend is online